Amphibious assault ship: World War II

 In the Pacific theater of World War II, escort carriers would often escort the landing ships and troop carriers during the island-hopping campaign.
-In this role, they would provide air cover for the troopships as well as fly the first wave of attacks on the beach fortifications in amphibious landing operations.
-On occasion, they would even escort the large carriers, serving as emergency airstrips and providing fighter cover for their larger sisters while these were busy readying or refueling their own planes.
+In this role, they would provide air cover for the troopships and fly the first wave of attacks on the beach fortifications in amphibious landing operations.
+On occasion, they would escort the large carriers, serving as emergency airstrips and providing fighter cover for their larger sisters while these were busy readying or refueling their own planes.
 They would also transport aircraft and spare parts from the US to the remote island airstrips.

-The Imperial Japanese Army had its own landing ships, independent of the Navy, the "landing craft carriers" (officially named "Army Special Purpose Ship"), which were designed to deploy multiple landing craft such as the and other small boats in short order.
+The Imperial Japanese Army had its own landing ships, independent of the Navy, the "landing craft carriers" (officially named "Army Special Purpose Ship"), which were designed to deploy multiple landing craft, such as the and other small boats in short order.